-MoviePass’ parent company is under investigation for allegedly misleading investors
+MoviePass’s parent company is under investigation for allegedly misleading investors

-The New York attorney general’s office has launched an investigation of MoviePass’ parent company, Helios and Matheson, to determine whether the company has misled investors.
+The New York attorney general’s office has launched an investigation of MoviePass’s parent company, Helios and Matheson, to determine whether the company has misled investors.

 According to CNBC, attorney general Barbara Underwood is evoking the Martin Act, New York’s anti-fraud law, against Helios and Matheson under the suspicion that it has been less than transparent about its finances.
 The probe comes as yet another blow to movie-ticket-subscription service MoviePass, which has stumbled dismally on the path toward profitability.